svdavid/NEUS642/README.md

 * If you're not already familiar with Python, please start learning Python 3.
 You can work through the [suggested online courses and/or read the eBook](#python).

 * Think about a dataset that you would like to work on for the class.
 During the course, you will be asked to develop an exercise based on this dataset (either individually or in a small group of two or three).
-I may reach out to some of you in the weeks leading up to the course and ask you to prepare your exercise in advance so that we have exercises for the first few weeks of class.
+Some ideas for projects:

+  * Complete a multivariate regression on your data using the `statsmodels` library
+  * Use `biopython` to complete a BLAST query.
+  * Generate a simple `SQLite` database to keep track of your experiments.
+  * Align a set of images using `opencv-python`

 ## Schedule